 Survival of the Primitive

 There appear to be issues with the idea of “Survival of the Fittest.”
-Those issues begin with whether it’s indeed part of natural selection, pass by whether nature could mean cooperation rather than competition, and end with our understanding of death.
+Those issues include what kind of selection there is, whether nature relies on cooperation or competition, and what our understanding of death is.
 (What a lightweight intro.)

 I wonder about the following argument: